melee-matchups/melee-matchups.github.io/matchup-notes/falco.md

 When Falco wants to hit you for doing anything that isn't N-Air-ing in place, he will probably approach with an aerial.
 This is where you should be mixing in dash backs to whiff punish these.
 Furthermore, in the dash back animation, Marth gets access to the "floating power-shield" witch makes it easier to PS Falco's lazers.

+Just watch out for the Falco overshooting to cover this.

-### Falco retreating / playing pasive
+### Falco retreating / playing passive
 If the Falco likes to retreat (dash back / jump back) or play passively (jumping in place / lazer in place), you can call this out by bursting into him with an aerial (F-Air / N-Air) or a ground move if you can get it out in time (dash attack, F-Smash or Grab)

 ### Empty Hops In Center
 When holding center, you do not want to push into Falco.
 This is because if you do, and he get's past you, you can get stuck in the corner.
-Instead, you wan't to abuse that Falco is weaker in the corner as he can no longer play passive, meaning he has to push out or risk being hit.
+Instead, you want to abuse that Falco is weaker in the corner as he can no longer play passive, meaning he has to push out or risk being hit.

 A good way to do this is to empty hop, as this allows you to react to his options whilst also not putting you into any lag.